Apache Solr for TYPO3 - The Search for Your Website

 2. solr file_indexer

-This add-on makes it possible to index not only file names or titles, but the actual content of files.
-With support from Apache Tika, it can read text from over 1,200 file formats, including PDFs, Word documents and Excel files.
-This allows users to search directly in the document content, which encourages development involvement in search optimization.
+This add-on allows you to index not only file names or titles, but also the actual content of files.
+With the help of Apache Tika, it can read text from over 1,200 file formats.
+These include PDFs, Word documents, and Excel files.
+This allows users to search directly within the document content, which promotes participation in search optimization.

 3 DDEV Apache Solr for TYPO3

-This is a tool for development environments.
-It allows developers to quickly set up a working Solr+TYPO3 environment locally with DDEV (a popular container-based development tool).
-Ideal for testing, developing and speeding up project setup.
+This tool is intended for development environments.
+It helps developers quickly set up a Solr+TYPO3 environment locally with DDEV.
+DDEV is a popular container-based development tool.
+Ideal for testing, developing, and speeding up project setup.

 First Steps with Apache Solr for TYPO3

-Apache TYPO3 Solr makes searching your TYPO3 website better and faster.
-How to set it up and use it:
+Apache TYPO3 Solr makes searching on your TYPO3 website better and faster.
+Here's how to set it up and use it:

 1. Installation and setup of TYPO3 Solr